 Below you will find a summary of essential league rules and regulations.
 For a full look at the Timmins Men's Baseball League's house rulebook (Baseball Ontario rules with revised house rules), please download a copy of it here.

 Payment schedules and fees will be determined before every start of season.
-A gradual increase in officiating fees is expected every 2 years.
 Research of other regional baseball leagues will continue to be looked at, to determine proper officiating fees for the TMBL.
 Below is this year's pay grade for umpires and scorekeepers:

 - Plate Umpire - $60.00